 Once the investigators conclude that they believe there was some wrongdoing, it often does not matter how the parents respond.
 The investigative report may describe a calm response as “cold and unremorseful,” whereas a frantic affect is “emotionally dysregulated and impulsive.”
 The investigator’s perception of the parents becomes in many ways more important than their words and actions, who may be guilty of abuse or may simply be worried and trying to give doctors all the information they can think of to help determine what is wrong with their son.

 The investigators may even issue an ultimatum to one parent: either impute your spouse for abusing the child or we will remove the child and seek prosecution for failure to protect.
 Before the parents really understand what is happening, their role in their child’s care becomes subordinate to the fact that they are suspects in an investigation and being asked to make life-altering decisions in the span of a few moments.
 The parent’s split-second decisions can be the difference between removal of the child and the child simply returning home with an order to follow up with their pediatrician.
 Unfortunately, however, sometimes it does not matter even if the parent says all the right things because the initial finding of suspected abuse steers the results of the entire investigation.

 Understanding what to do after an encounter like the one described here is not just a legal question.
 There are dozens of variables in any suspect child abuse case that must be analyzed in order to determine the best course of action.
 It is important to remember, however, that an allegation of abuse or neglect can happen to anyone and the way that the parent responds is critical to the ultimate result.
 Even if the initial encounter goes badly, like the one described above, a parent can still prevail.

-Gregg Woodnick has been practicing law in Arizona for 20 years.
-He is a former adjunct law professor and has lectured at Yale University, Midwestern College of Osteopathic Medicine, Arizona State University and Northern Arizona University.
+Gregg Woodnick has been practicing law in Arizona for over 20 years.
+He is a former adjunct law professor and has lectured for Yale University, Midwestern College of Osteopathic Medicine, Arizona State University and Northern Arizona University.